TheGrandAdmiraI/Eric-Wagoner/Object Oriented Computing Projects/README.md

-# Eric-Wagoner
+# Object Oriented Computing
-Here are some of the projects I've worked on that demonstrate my skills
+There are my homework assignments from my Object Oriented Computing class winter semester 2020 at Oakland University